 Mostly, Aesop’s fables are considered to have strong moral conclusions.
 However, almost all literary writings have some morals to be conveyed to readers.
 Literary works aimed at children are replete with moral lessons.
 They provide children with positive lessons and guidelines for the future.
 Maxims like “Be friends with whom you don’t like,” “Don’t judge people by the way they look,” and “Slow and steady wins the race” are normally the lessons found behind many stories.

 Example #1: A Word is Dead (By Emily Dickinson)

 Begins to live

-As can be seen, the first and the second lines use end rhyme with words “dead” and “said.”
+As can be seen, the first and the second lines use end rhyme with the words “dead” and “said.”
 The other example of this rhyming pattern is in the third line with the sixth line on the words “say” and “day.”
-Thus, it is the choice of poet whether to use end rhyme throughout the entire poem for creating strong rhythm, or use some other rhyming pattern.
+Thus, it is the choice of the poet whether to use end rhyme throughout the entire poem for creating strong rhythm, or use some other rhyming pattern.

 “In Flanders fields the poppies blow

 That mark our place; and in the sky

 In these lines, the words “blow” and “row” rhyme in the first and second lines, and word “below” in final line also rhyme with them.
 Similarly, words “sky” and “fly” rhyme in the third and fourth lines.
 The poet uses end rhyme to create rhythmic flow, as he describes his sorrow for fallen soldiers died in the World War I.